Plyometric Training: Boosting Strength & Coordination

 -

-Landing school: First, learn how to land safely.
+Landing School: First, learn how to land safely.
 Jump from a small step and land silently in a stable squat.

 -

-Low obstacles: Start with small hurdles or flat lines on the ground before attempting high box jumps.
+Low Obstacles: Start with small hurdles or flat lines on the ground before attempting high box jumps.

 -